Imagine what would be is possible if the burden of racial injustices were lifted from everyone in our society.

 Our history is filled with policies, from zoning codes to lending rules, specifically established to promote and maintain segregation.

 Evidence for Action: Innovative Research to Advance Racial Equity: This initiative prioritizes research to evaluate specific interventions (e.g., policies, programs, practices) that have the potential to counteract the harms of structural and systemic racism and improve health, well-being, and equity outcomes.
 Learn more and apply.

-Racism and its associated injustices have created barriers for people of color since the beginnings of our nation.
-We see its effects in all of our systems, from unequal medical care to discrimination in housing, employment, education, and the justice system—and beyond.
+Structural racism and its associated injustices have created barriers for people of color since the beginnings of our nation.
+These barriers include unequal access to policies and practices that help individuals thrive, such as affordable health insurance, jobs that pay livable wages, and paid family leave.
+We see the effects of these structural barriers in all of our systems and structures, from unequal medical care to discrimination in housing, employment, education, the justice system—and beyond.